Lori10/Master-Thesis-Few-Shot-CoT-Prompting-LLM/README.md

 - For Diverse-Active-KMeansPlusPlus-CoT: `generate_demo_run_inference_diverse_active_cot_kmeans_plusplus_retrieval`
 - For Diverse-Active-KMeansPlusPlus-Retrieval-CoT: `generate_demo_run_inference_diverse_active_cot_kmeans_plusplus_retrieval`

-Each Python file is dedicated to a particular prompting method and will assist you in generating the desired demos or prompts.
+To run the Diverse-Active-KMeansPlusPlus-CoT method, use the generate_demo_run_inference_diverse_active_cot_kmeans_plusplus_retrieval.py file and set the retrieval argument to False.
+When setting retrieval to True, you run the prompting method for Diverse-Active-KMeansPlusPlus-Retrieval-CoT, as this adds the retrieval stage after running the Diverse-Active-KMeansPlusPlus-CoT method.